stevehjohn/OcpCoreChess/README.md

 3rd attempt at making a chess playing engine.

 Passes:
-- All Perft tests up to ply 9.
+- All Perf tests up to ply 9.
 - All Etherial tests.

 ## Status